Research shows CBD may inhibit the activity of enzymes that break down other medications.

 Cannabidiol (CBD) is one of the primary cannabinoids in the cannabis plant.
 Patients most commonly take it for pain and epilepsy.
 Healthcare providers often give it in combination with THC, to lessen that cannabinoid’s psychotropic effects.
 However, there are several drugs that interact with CBD along its degradation pathway.
 As a result, some drugs will affect the dosage needed for effective levels of CBD, and other drugs are affected by CBD and may also require dosage adjustment.
+This means you should probably ask your doctor if you can take CBD oil with your other medications safely.

 How Does CBD Metabolize?